spencercarnage/personal/src/content/blog/tailwind-codemod.md

 Time elapsed: 0.282seconds
 ```

-When you are ready to run the transform, experiment with only running it against
+When I was ready to run the transform, I experimented with only running it
-a single file or directory.
-Run `git diff` on the updated file to see the output,
-spot checking what the transform does.
-You will find use cases that you did not
+against a single file.
+I followed this up with a single directory.
+This allowed
+me to spot check my work as I worked on the codemod.
+If there was an issue, I
+could undo the changes with Git and start over.
+Although I knew what type of
+expressions I had to write my codemod for, there was edge cases I missed.
-consider.
-The transform code above does not cover all of the edge cases for the
+The codemod in this post does not cover all of the edge cases for the
 4 types that are being targeted.

+Here is a [repo where you can run these scripts locally]().
+You can also check out
+this [AST
+Explorer that demonstrates the codemod above in action](https://astexplorer.net/#/gist/926b9f286475fda3b07f8e693b06084e/7142299e17e0164633b1d814c0f7daab6342dc04).
+In the
+bottom right hand pane, you can see the transformed results of the React
+component in the top left hand pane.

+## Conclusion

 In the tech sector's current climate, engineers are being asked to do more with
 less.
 Codemods are great tools to help with that.
 While it will take some time to